Disclosure requirements – Estonia

 Issuers can request intermediaries at each level of a custody chain to promptly provide relevant information to facilitate such identification.

-In accordance with the SDR II Law as amended, an intermediary (in this case CBL) shall, upon receipt of the shareholder identification disclosure request, transmit a similar request to the next intermediaries in the custody chain (that is, CBL customers with holdings in the requested securities).
+In accordance with the SDR II Law as amended, an intermediary (in this case Clearstream Banking) shall, upon receipt of the shareholder identification disclosure request, transmit a similar request to the next intermediaries in the custody chain (that is, Clearstream Banking clients with holdings in the requested securities).
 A response to the shareholder identification disclosure request shall be sent by every intermediary in the custody chain directly to the recipient's address defined in the request and without delay.
-CBL will generate the response as required, with information regarding shareholder's identity, limited to CBL books only.
+Clearstream Banking will generate the response as required, with information regarding shareholder's identity, limited to Clearstream Banking books only.

-Customers are hereby informed and acknowledge that, according to Article 6, (92) of the SRD II Law, the intermediary that discloses information concerning the identity of shareholders for the purposes of the SRD II rules (including CBL) shall not be considered to be in breach of any restriction on disclosure of information imposed by contract or by any legislative, regulatory or administrative provision.
+Clients are hereby informed and acknowledge that, according to SRD II, and its transposition into Sections 6 (92), 6 (7) and 19 of the Securities Register Maintenance Act, Sections 188, 127 (2) and 1876 of the Securities Market Act and Section 294 (1) of the Commercial Code, the intermediary that discloses information concerning the identity of shareholders for the purposes of the SRD II rules (including Clearstream Banking) shall not be considered to be in breach of any restriction on disclosure of information imposed by contract or by any legislative, regulatory or administrative provision.